cert-manager/cert-manager/docs/tasks/issuers/setup-step.rst

 ----------------------------

 There are different ways to install Smallstep Step Certificates and initialize your PKI.
-The easiest one is probably to use Helm:
+The easiest one is probably to use Helm which will generate your PKI on the fly:

 .. code-block:: shell